 Veterans Educational Assistance Programs

-- VA Vocational Rehabilitation (Chapter 31) -- This program provides educational assistance to disabled veterans who are in need of vocational rehabilitation.
+- Veteran Readiness & Employment (Chapter 31) -- This program provides educational assistance to disabled veterans who are in need of vocational rehabilitation.
 To be eligible, a veteran must have a service-connected disability entitling him/her to these benefits.
 An award authorization must be received from a VA Vocational Rehabilitation Counselor/Specialist before benefits can be used.

 - Survivors' and Dependents' Educational Assistance Program (Chapter 35 of Title 38, U.S. Code)